Keshaw08/TransportRoute_Algorithm/README.md

 Best Route Transportation with the Minimum Vehicles.

 ## Problem Statement
-If someone has to deliver/export goods, his key priorities are:
+If someone has to deliver/export goods, his/her key priorities are:
   * to utilise as few vehicles as possible and to export as much goods as possible.
   * To transport items via the shortest path possible between locations.